Vikramshinde1210/Python-for-DS-and-ML-bootcamp/README.md

 # Data-science
 <h4>
-This repository contains notebooks used while learning data analysis and data visualization from python for data science and machine learning bootcamp this course
+This repository contains notebooks used while learning data analysis, data visualization and machine learning from python for data science and machine learning bootcamp course
  <h4>